 Even on those days that you don’t feel like hitting your workout routine hard, it’s still important to try to squeeze some kind of exercise in.
 You’ll feel better and see results much faster.
-Here are a few easy ab workouts to cruise through on your off days:
+When it comes to exercising, finding the motivation can be a struggle sometimes, so it comes as no surprise to find that some people may decide to check out sites like Mobile Mob to see whether a Fitbit, for example, would be a good addition to their workout routine.
+It’s all about finding what works best to achieve these results.
+Anyway, here are a few easy ab workouts to cruise through on your off days:

 Butterfly Leg Raise: Start lying on your back, with the soles of your feet touching and your knees spread out to either side (a butterfly position).
 Place your arms next to you on the ground or under your behind for added support.
 Keeping your knees wide and your feet together, raise your legs, forming a 90-degree angle at your waist.
 Do 15 to 25 of these and gradually add on more each time you do them.

 Backward Sit-Ups: The motion of backward sit-ups is similar to that of a regular one, except that you begin at the top, instead of at the bottom, on the ground.
 Begin by sitting up with your knees bent and feet on the ground.
 Cross your arms in front of your chest and lower your body about halfway to the ground before coming back up.
 Strive for more of a rolling action than a leaning one and go for three sets of 15… very slowly.